FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 In my drive, I used to construct many derived features using clever transformations and sometimes did not even stop at the target variable.
 Why should I?
 If the target variable is for instance non-negative and quite right-skewed, why not transform it using the logarithm to make it more normally distributed?
 Isn't this better or even required for simple models like linear regression, anyways?
-A little $\log$ never killed dog, so what could possibly go wrong?
+A little $\log$ never killed a dog, so what could possibly go wrong?

 &nbsp;